ebridge2/batch_processing/README.md

 # batch_processing
-A repository dumping ground for batch processing code
+A repository dumping ground for batch processing code for cpac pipeline